 Like with humans, Gerberian Shepsky puppies generally require a lot more care than adults.

-Normally weighing around 10 pounds at the age of one, they need to be fed with highly nutritious diets that contain enough calories, minerals, and nutrients to compensate their rapid growth.
+Normally weighing around 10 pounds at the age of one, they need to be fed with highly nutritious diets that contain enough calories, minerals, and nutrients to compensate for their rapid growth.

 Additional care tips for the puppies of German Shepherd Husky Mixes include: